rrovetto/Ontology-Development-Guidelines/README.md

 _Top-Down development (example)_: identify and create ontology constructs independent of examining data, but which can annotate the data.
 E.g., create abstract classes and modify accordingly once you examine the data and the intended meaning of the datasets and data elements.

 ### 1. Purpose, Subject matter & Data
-- Identify purpose(s), goal(s), or function(s) for the ontology. _What is it for?_
+- Identify purpose(s), goal(s), or function(s) for the ontology. _What is it for?
+How is it intended to be used?
+What are the desired features and functionalities?_
 - Identify what universe of discourse, subject, domain, or set of concepts you wish to model in an ontology.
 - Identify the data that the ontology will be applied to (e.g., to annotate), annotate, or be based on

 ### 2. Subject-matter Research
-- Research the target subject or domain corpora (publications, datasets, projects, subject-matter expert interviews, etc.)
+- Research the target subject or domain corpora (publications, data, projects, subject-matter experts, educational courses, etc.)

 ### 3. Use-cases
-- Identify use-cases for the ontology. _Where may it be applied?
-What systems may benefit from it?
-What are situations in which it could be used?_
+- Identify use-cases for the ontology. _Where may the ontology be applied?
+How can the ontology be used?
+What stakeholders, societal sectors, computational systems, and applications may benefit from it?
+What are situations in which the ontology could be used?_

 ### 4. Scope
 - Identify or specify the boundaries of the university of discourse (or target subject/domain) that the ontology(s) will represent.

 ### 5. Requirements & Specification Details
-- Identify what will be required to realize the purpose and apply to the use-cases.
+- Identify what will be required to (i) realize the purpose and (ii) apply the ontology to the use-cases.
 - State specification details:
 	- What natural language?
 	- What computable lanuage (knowledge representation and reasoning language / implementation langauges)?